jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 Ah, the 4-Seam Fastball.
 Also known as the 4-Seamer and the Rising Fastball.
 It is named thus based on how the ball is gripped by a pitcher and due to the fact that the batter sees 4 seams as the ball spins toward the plate.
 It is an essential part of a pitcher’s arsenal and having a good one can be the difference between spending most of your MLB career traveling on a chartered plane as opposed to a chartered bus.
 Just how bread and butter is it?
 As of 6/21/24 the 4-Seamer comprises 35% of the pitches thrown by the M’s staff.
 That’s 15% more than any other pitch.

 ### Give Us This Day our Daily Heater<br>
 So, what makes a good 4-Seamer so pivotal?
 If located well and accompanied with requisite velocity, it is nearly unhittable.
-However, hurling a ball as hard as you can consistency exactly where you want it is tantamount to not pissing on the toilet seat while doing jumping-jacks.
+However, hurling a ball as hard as you can consistency exactly where you want it is tantamount to not pissing on the toilet rim while doing jumping-jacks.
 It's not easy folks.
 With that being said, we're going to take a look at the M's Staff and figure out who has the best 4-Seam-Fastball.
 First off, let’s look at utilization.
 I believe those that use the 4-Seamer more than others should be granted special consideration over those that do not.
 Afterall, we want to not only award success, we want to recognize consistent success.

 <BarChart